safesoftware/FMETraining/README.md

 ## Mapping Between Archived Manuals and Academy

-We have now published trails for [FME Desktop Basic](https://safe.my.trailhead.com/en/content/safe/trails/fme-desktop-basic), [FME Desktop Advanced](https://safe.my.trailhead.com/en/content/safe/trails/fme-desktop-advanced), and [FME Server Authoring](https://safe.my.trailhead.com/en/content/safe/trails/fme-server-authoring).
-Basic and Authoring are complete; Advanced has most of the previous content, but some user parameter sections are only available in the context of the Authoring trail.
+We have now published Learning Paths for [FME Desktop Basic](https://safe.my.Learning Pathhead.com/en/content/safe/Learning Paths/fme-desktop-basic), [FME Desktop Advanced](https://safe.my.Learning Pathhead.com/en/content/safe/Learning Paths/fme-desktop-advanced), and [FME Server Authoring](https://safe.my.Learning Pathhead.com/en/content/safe/Learning Paths/fme-server-authoring).
+Basic and Authoring are complete; Advanced has most of the previous content, but some user parameter sections are only available in the context of the Authoring Learning Path.

 ## Reuse